ava-labs/avalanchego/README.md

 operations do not see any changes.
 - [x] Be able to read-your-write in a batch that is not committed.
 Uncommitted changes will not be shown to any other concurrent readers.
-- [ ] Add some metrics framework to support timings and volume for future milestones
+- [x] Add some metrics framework to support timings and volume for future milestones To support this, a new method Db::metrics() returns an object that can be serialized into prometheus metrics or json (it implements [serde::Serialize])

 ### Seasoned milestone
 This milestone will add support for proposals, including proposed future